Pavan-1997/Python_DevOps_CLI-ARGS_ENV-VARS/README.md

 ## Command Line Argunents

-We make use of `sys` keyword to retrieve values from the command line input
+We make use of `sys` keyword to retrieve values from the command line input.
+This module comes as deafult with Python installation but not from PYPI